Storytelling for the giant screen involves taking the camera and the audience to the action.

 One of the top challenges of giant screen filmmaking is getting the camera (and audience) to where the action is, or sometimes, getting the action to where the camera is.read more

 The Right Balance.
 Most of our projects are substantial in budget and logistical scale—driven by the reality that the giant screen is a very demanding medium.
-Audiences expect to see things they couldn’t otherwise see and they expect to see them better than...read more
+Audiences expect to see things they couldn't otherwise see and they expect to see them better than ever.
+But...read more

 Racing Wow In 1997, Super Speedway became the first large-format film to capture on-track racing action at actual race speeds.
 The company developed camera mounts that enabled onboard filming from an Indy Car with an IMAX camera at speeds of up to 240mph.
 Filmed from...read more